Every time I travel, I’m reminded of this simple truth about life back home: we really, really don’t need a lot of stuff.

 I know this idea backwards and forwards.
-And yet we’ve lived here in our town for not quite three years now, and we’ve found ourselves slowly amassing things that—well, we just don’t need.
-Probably not a ton compared to average American standards, but it’s definitely more than we ever meant to accumulate.
+And yet when I’m not paying attention, I find ourselves slowly amassing things that, well, we just don’t need.
+It’s probably not a lot compared to average standards, but it’s still more than I ever meant us to accumulate.

-So these past few weeks we’ve been rolling up our sleeves and making multiple trips to the donation station at our favorite thrift store, tossing out broken or worn out items, and continually unearthing more.
-And so we repeat the process—more thrift store runs, more tossings, more head shaking in wonder.
+The past few weeks, we’ve been making multiple trips to the donation station at our favorite thrift store, tossing out broken or worn-out items, and still unearthing more.
+And so, we repeat the process—more thrift store runs, more tossings, more head-shaking in wonder.
 Why do we have this?

-And while I do enjoy a good decluttering session, these hours have reminded me of a truth I can’t escape right now, try as I might:
+While I don’t hate to declutter, all these hours have reminded me of a truth I can’t escape:

 Organizing might feel good… for awhile.
 Your ducks are in a row, your kids’ toys are nicely labeled in their bins, and your socks are huddled in their respective nooks in the appropriate drawer.
-You’ve cleaned out the kitchen cabinets, then restocked them with its contents in a logical fashion.
-Your craft supplies are organized ROY G BIV-ly.
+You’ve cleaned out the kitchen cabinets, then restocked them nice and neat.
+You ROY-G-BIV’ed your craft supplies.

 Decluttering—or, just getting rid of stuff, is permanent.
-It leaves your four walls, and immediately you have more visual and physical space.
-Your shoulders feel lighter, you know where everything is, and you truly love everything left.
-And you love your home just a little bit more.
+Things leave your home, and immediately you’re gained more visual and physical space.
+You know where everything is, and you truly love everything left.
+And you love your home a little bit more.

 Have you ever taken several loads to a thrift store and later thought, “Nuts—I wish I had all that stuff again.”
 Rarely.
-The majority of us love the look of empty spaces and clean lines.
-(There’s a reason people stage their homes this way before selling them—we’re naturally attracted to clutter-free.)
+Most of us forget what’s in those boxes 30 minutes after the drop-off.

-And then there’s the beautiful aftermath that follows decluttering.
-You find yourself happy to own less, so if you consciously keep stuff from entering your door again, you start owning this habit.
-You genuinely don’t want to shop because then you’d have to do something with the new stuff.
+And there’s the beautiful aftermath that follows decluttering.
+You’re happier to own less, so if you consciously keep stuff from entering your home again, it becomes habit.
+You genuinely don’t want to shop because then you’d have to find a place for the new stuff.

 Your money starts acting more like the responsible tool it can be.

-You have more free time because you don’t have to clean so much, and taken full-on, you don’t even have to work as much because you’re content with a smaller budget.
+You have more free time because you don’t have to clean so much, and after awhile, you don’t even have to work as much because you’re content with a smaller budget.

-You somehow tend to sleep better, eat better, and take better care of yourself because of said extra time.
+You sleep better, eat better, and take better care of yourself because of this extra time.

 It’s risky, yes.
-It’s often scary making that first run to the donation station.
-But you’ll get braver and braver, and nine times out of ten, you’ll never regret parting with those things you stopped loving or finding useful.
+It’s scary making that first run to the donation station.
+But you’ll get braver as you go, and nine times out of ten, you won’t regret parting with those things you stopped loving or finding useful.